drug-design/course/docs/chapters/adme-properties.md

 ### Metabolic Reactions

-Drug molecules are designed to be lipophilic so that they can penetrate membrane barriers by passive diffusion.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/metabolic-reactions-c09bf4da'><i class='fa fa-play' aria-hidden='true'></i></button>Drug molecules are designed to be lipophilic so that they can penetrate membrane barriers by passive diffusion.
 Drug metabolism is essentially the opposite process that introduces hydrophilic moieties onto the drug molecule to make it more water soluble.
 The compound does not reach the site of action, but in addition it is transformed to ease its elimination by excretion.
 *[moieties]: Fragments, functional groups or portions of chemical compounds.

 ![](https://media.drugdesign.org/course/adme-properties/4_2_0_0_0_1.png){: loading=lazy }
 #### Pathways of Metabolism

-For many drugs, metabolism occurs in two apparent phases: (1) phase I is the introduction of a new functional group on the molecule and (2) phase II is the creation of a new conjugated molecule by connecting a small endogenous molecule to the functional group created.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/pathways-metabolism-ba775679'><i class='fa fa-play' aria-hidden='true'></i></button>For many drugs, metabolism occurs in two apparent phases: (1) phase I is the introduction of a new functional group on the molecule and (2) phase II is the creation of a new conjugated molecule by connecting a small endogenous molecule to the functional group created.
 Note that these phases do not necessarily occur sequentially and that a drug can take both or either one of these two pathways.
 *[sar]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.

 ![](https://media.drugdesign.org/course/adme-properties/4_2_1_0_0_1.png){: loading=lazy }
 #### Chemistry of Phase I Metabolism

-In phase I reactions, a new small polar group is either exposed on the drug, or added to the drug.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/chemistry-phase-i-metabolism-9a187d7c'><i class='fa fa-play' aria-hidden='true'></i></button>In phase I reactions, a new small polar group is either exposed on the drug, or added to the drug.
 There is a wide range of phase I reactions including oxidation, reduction, and hydrolysis (see examples below).
 The drug as well as the drug products ("metabolites") can be subjected to successive phase I reactions, leading to many metabolites.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer